DatabayAG/ExternalContent/README.md

 Update
 ------

-If you update your plugin to ILIAS 8, you should change the XML of your LTI type definitions to get rid if the jQuery dependencies.
+If you update your plugin to ILIAS 8, you should change the XML of your LTI type definitions to get rid of the jQuery dependencies.

 See here, how this is done in the included type models: https://github.com/DatabayAG/ExternalContent/commit/9d21b2bb64be2c5020262cfaf1df9d53364fc89f#diff-cec2d9d3b80db0ab89abc4421b6ff87838bb346e2888d8a60a431eb3280b47a0